Sleazoid/tarjouspyyntopalvelu/README.md

 Tarjouspyyntopalvelu
 ====================

 Unfinished Django project.
-Some sort of tendering Web service for customers.
+Some sort of 'request for quotation' -Web service for customers.
 Finnish language.

 *
 Sisältää